-To assist sellers in making the relevant disclosures, the Florida Association of Realtors® provides one, to assist sellers in making the relevant disclosures.
+Although Florida law does not require use of a standard form, the Florida Association of Realtors® provides one, to assist sellers in making the relevant disclosures.
 Your real estate agent can provide you with a copy.
 (This form is separate from the standard contract that is used in most residential real estate transactions to bring about the purchase and sale of the home.
 Also, that contract is typically where the property-tax disclosure described above is made.)

 The categories covered on the standard Florida disclosure form include, for example:

 Some legal experts maintain that, as a seller, you may make disclosures either verbally (with some statutory exceptions) or in writing.
 Florida law does not definitively require all disclosures to be in writing.
 However, if you make oral disclosures without any written confirmation, you could have a difficult time proving later that you made them, which is especially problematic if the buyer purchases the property and later finds problems.
 As a commonsense measure, it's best to make your property disclosures in writing.

 If you sell a Florida property, and the buyer later claims in court to have discovered a defect that you did not properly disclose, that buyer must be able to demonstrate that:

 There are a number of property conditions that Florida sellers (and their agents) are not required to disclose, no matter how unappealing they might be to some buyers.
 As a Florida seller you are not (under Florida Statutes § 689.25) required to disclose: